You'll Like The 2010 Nissan Titan If...

 We found the Titan's V8 engine felt strong at all speeds, with loads of power on demand.
 The five-speed automatic transmission shifted smoothly and the gated shifter made it easy to move between first and second gears whenever we needed to apply engine braking.
 There is some vibration telegraphed through the steering wheel, and there is a noticeable exhaust note upon application of the throttle.
 Still, the Titan delivers a smooth, controlled ride and exhibits better-than-average steering and handling response.

-The Titan King Cab XE has a starting Manufacturer's Suggested Retail Price (MSRP) of about $27,000, while a fully loaded PRO-4X Crew Cab tops out around $47,000.
+The Titan King Cab XE has a starting Manufacturer's Suggested Retail Price (MSRP) of about $27,500, while a fully loaded PRO-4X Crew Cab tops out around $45,500.
 To make your best deal on a Titan, be sure to check the Fair Purchase Price, which shows the typical transaction price paid for the truck in your area.
-Kelley Blue Book expects the Titan to maintain an average resale value over a five-year period, holding a better value than the Dodge Ram 1500 Quad Cab, on par with the Ford F150 Super Cab and slightly below the Chevrolet Silverado Extended Cab 1500.
+Kelley Blue Book expects the Titan to maintain an average resale value over a five-year period, holding below the Ford F-150 Super Cab, the Chevrolet Silverado Extended Cab 1500 and Dodge Ram 1500 Quad Cab.

-The Titan XE has a 317-horsepower 5.6-liter V8, five-speed automatic transmission with a Tow/Haul mode, four-wheel anti-lock disc brakes (ABS), air conditioning, full gauges, exterior cargo light, dual manual side mirrors, full bench seat, a rear 12-volt outlet, AM/FM stereo with CD, fuel tank skid plate, cruise control, tilt wheel, tire pressure monitor and 18-inch steel wheels.
+The Titan XE has a 317-horsepower 5.6-liter V8, five-speed automatic transmission with a Tow/Haul mode, four-wheel Active-Brake Limited Slip (ABLS) brakes, front side and full-length side curtain airbags, air conditioning, full gauges, exterior cargo light, dual manual side mirrors, full bench seat, a rear 12-volt outlet, AM/FM stereo with CD, fuel tank skid plate, cruise control, tilt wheel, tire pressure monitor and 18-inch steel wheels.
 The XE Crew Cab, SE, LE and PRO-4X add even more standard features including power locks, power windows, remote keyless entry, dual heated power mirrors, a sliding rear window and 18-inch alloy wheels.

-Options vary by trim and include four-wheel drive, front side and head-curtain airbags (covering the front and rear seats), tow package, Bluetooth Hands-Free Phone System, Rockford Fosgate audio, spray-in bedliner, eight-way power driver's seat, heated front seats, rear-seat DVD entertainment system (on the Crew Cab), navigation, a limited-slip rear differential, bed extender and a Homelink Universal Transceiver.
+Options vary by trim and include four-wheel drive, tow package, Bluetooth Hands-Free Phone System, Rockford Fosgate audio, spray-in bedliner, eight-way power driver's seat, heated front seats, rear-seat DVD entertainment system (on the Crew Cab), navigation, a limited-slip rear differential, bed extender and a Homelink Universal Transceiver.

 Wide-Swinging Rear Door